 Here’s the state of the majority of our library related to the Maasai and Samburu.
-At the bottom, we’ve appended a shorter list of ethnography and linguistics related to other Kenyan groups and languages (Swahili, Turkana, Kikuyu, Kalenjin).
-Maa/Sampurr linguistics have their own bibliography.
+Maa/Sampurr linguistics have their own bibliography, as does our materials on ethnography and linguistics related to other Kenyan groups and languages (Swahili, Turkana, Kikuyu, Kalenjin).

 There are a few items which we lack (either copies are unavailable or not yet afforded); those are indicated by an * asterisk.
 Resources on the cultural practices of circumcision and FGM have not been included for reasons of space.